Hershey Little League Health Safety Guidelines

 - Sick participants and those in close contact with anyone exhibiting symptoms of COVID-19 are expected to follow CDC and PA DOH guidelines, self-quarantine, and seek treatment at a medical facility if necessary.
 Individuals can return to HLL events upon meeting the CDC guidelines and preferably with a doctor’s approval that can be shown to an HLL official.

 - For the safety of teammates and others in the HLL community, individuals and parents/guardians of players are strongly encouraged to inform their coaches, the HLL Health Safety coordinator, and/or members of the HLL Board of Directors if they exhibit signs of COVID-19 infection.
 Such information will be kept confidential and utilized only to minimize risk of further viral spread.

 - Field maintenance and preparation

 - Fields should be prepared prior to teams and spectators arriving at the complex and after they depart.
 It is encouraged that volunteers already participating in the game (managers/coaches, umpires, and league administrator) perform these tasks to limit the total number of individuals at the site.

-- Dugouts and field fences to be used for player-designated spaces will be disinfected before team arrival with a CDC-approved sanitizer listed effective against coronaviruses.
+- High touch areas will be disinfected before team arrival with a CDC-approved sanitizer listed effective against coronaviruses.

 - It is recommended that any shared field preparation equipment be sprayed or wiped with disinfectant before and after each use.

 - Practices and game schedules should be staggered in a manner to prevent a large number of individuals from arriving and departing at the same time.

 - A Parent/Guardian should check temperature and assess overall health of their player prior to arrival at the field.
 If the player or family member is exhibiting symptoms of COVID-19, they should not come to the field.
 (See symptoms list above).